 - Microsoft Office 365 servers are maintained by Microsoft Data centres.
 Security and safety of your data is taken care with high precision which gives peace of mind.
 The data centres have advanced software which monitors for virus attacks, data integrity, malicious software, etc. 24 /7.

 - Any updates and security patches are taken care of automatically by Microsoft.
 You are guaranteed to get the latest updates without any manual interventions.

 Administrators who have earlier migrated Exchange mailboxes to Office 365, consider the migration process a difficult task.
 You must thoroughly prepare beforehand and test several scenarios before starting the actual migration.

 Pros and Cons of Exchange migration to Office 365

 Hybrid Migration is an advanced approach, which is available for exchange 2010, 2013 and 2016.
-Here it can provide both on premises and office 365.
-And also, it requires Active Directory synchronization it is between source and the target server.
+Here, it provides both on premises and Office 365.
+It requires Active Directory synchronization between source and the target server.
 The hybrid migration has two types.
 Full hybrid is the most complex one.
 Minimum hybrid is available for Exchange 2007 server and it is applied for small and medium organization.

 Plan your Exchange Migration

 Before you start with Exchange migration, you need to consider your destination Office 365 license plans that suit your requirements.
 Additionally, you should have all the other details like the duration, volume of mailboxes etc to start and complete the Office 365 migration which is detailed in this article.